 Parents and students shall be notified of the district and school site rules pertaining to student discipline at the beginning of the first semester, and at the time of enrollment for students who enroll thereafter.
-The discipline policy shall be reviewed annually with input from the Discipline Team, site administrators, campus security, staff, students, and parents.
-See Appendix A for a chart on progressive discipline.
+The discipline policy shall be reviewed annually with input from site administrators, campus security, staff, students, and parents.
+See Appendix A for a chart on the discipline pyramid.